WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 ```

-As can be seen in the snippet above the mocks are checking how many times a call is made, in this case I expect one to be made.
+As can be seen in the snippet above the mocks are checking how many times a call is made, in this case, I expect one to be made.
 This is a new approach and I think it is good because I do not need to set up a test database, and I can still easily test my logic.
-I have also added a set up so I do not repeat the code thus compling with Do Not Repeat Yourself rule (Figure 5).
+I have also added a set-up so I do not repeat the code thus complying with the Do Not Repeat Yourself rule (Figure 5).
 Here I added the data that is used for every test.
 The SetUp annotation means that the SetUp will run before every test.

 ```